tonytvo/blog-generator/content/blog/asset-allocation-summary/index.md

 - Systematic Risk – Risk that cannot be diversified away

-- Real assets are almost always imperfectly correlated (Mostly positive) in real life (An above average return in one is somewhat more likely to be associated with an above-average return in the other)
+- Real assets are almost always imperfectly correlated (Mostly positive) in real life (An above-average return in one is somewhat more likely to be associated with an above-average return in the other)
-  - It is difficult to find 2 assets that are uncorrelated and it is practically impossible to find 3
+  - It is difficult to find two uncorrelated assets, and it is practically impossible to find 3

 - Correlation coefficient ranges from -1 to +1
   - Uncorrelated is 0
-  - inverse is -1
+  - the inverse is -1
   - Perfect is +1

 - Correlation is measured on a -1 to +1 scale